-Capital Gains Tax
+Capital Gains Tax (CGT)

-The Bureau of Internal Revenue defines Capital Gains Tax as “a tax imposed on the gains presumed to have been realized by the seller from the sale, exchange, or other disposition of capital assets located in the Philippines, including pacto de retro sales and other forms of conditional sale.”
+“A tax imposed on the gains presumed to have been realized by the seller from the sale, exchange, or other disposition of capital assets located in the Philippines, including pacto de retro sales and other forms of conditional sale.”

-Under the National Internal Revenue Code, as amended by Republic Act No. 10963 also known as the TRAIN law, the rate for capital gains tax for real properties is six percent (6%).
+Under the National Internal Revenue Code (NIRC), as amended by Republic Act No. 10963 also known as the TRAIN law, the rate for capital gains tax for real properties is six percent (6%).
 The tax forms that one shall fill up are either BIR Form 1706 for the final capital gains tax return for onerous transfer of real property classified as capital assets.

-This capital gains tax is computed by multiplying 6% on the gross selling price stated in the notarized document.
-Thus, if your selling price is 1,000,000 php, your capital gains tax is 60,000 php.
 Be also aware of the deadline to pay the capital gains tax.
-Capital gains tax is due 30 days from notarization.
+Capital gains tax is due 30 days from notarization of the Deed of Sale.
 If you fail to pay the BIR, then you shall be liable for surcharge and interest.

-Documentary Stamp Tax
+Documentary Stamp Tax (DST)

-Documentary Stamp Tax, on the other hand, is defined by the Bureau of Internal Revenue as, “a tax on documents, instruments, loan agreements and papers evidencing the acceptance, assignment, sale or transfer of an obligation, right or property incident thereto.”
+“A tax on documents, instruments, loan agreements and papers evidencing the acceptance, assignment, sale or transfer of an obligation, right or property incident thereto.”

 The tax forms that shall be submitted are BIR Form 2000 for the Documentary Stamp Tax Declaration Return, or BIR Form 2000-OT for the Documentary Stamp Tax Declaration Return for One-Time Transactions.

-Thus, under the same scenario, if your gross selling price is 1,000,000 php, multiplying it with 1.5%, the documentary stamp tax shall be 15,000.00.Again,be mindful of the deadline to pay the documentary stamp tax.
+Again, be mindful of the deadline to pay the documentary stamp tax.
 The Documentary stamp tax is due every 5th of the month following the month of notarization.
 Say, you have your deed of sale notarized on March 30th, your documentary stamp tax is due on April 5th.
 If you fail to pay the BIR, then you shall be liable for surcharge and interest.

 Who pays the CGT and DST?